Otto Sigfrid Reuter: Völkisch-religious activities

 In 1910, Reuter published the pamphlet Sigfrid oder Christus?! (lit.
 'Sigfrid or Christ?!') where he argued that Christianity is alien to the Germans and promoted a renewal of pre-Christian Germanic religiosity.
 He held Sigfrid from Germanic heroic legend as a role model and contrasted him with Jesus, who "wanted us to win victory through suffering and endurance", writing that "our religion is that of the champion of light, who finds joy in action and fights his way to peace through victory.
 That is the language of Sigfrid."
 The pamphlet was well received within the pagan-leaning faction of the emerging völkisch-religious movement.
 It was initially published anonymously with the subtitle Von einem Deutschen (lit.
 'By a German'), a reference to Julius Langbehn's Rembrandt als Erzieher (1890) which used the same wording.
 A second edition in 1910 was published under Reuter's name.

 Reuter's activities became tied to two organisations he founded in 1911: the Deutscher Orden (lit.
 'German Order') and the Deutschreligiösen Gemeinschaft (lit.
 'German-religious Community').
 They were among the earliest formally organised groups within Germanic neopaganism and tied to the racial ideologies of the völkisch movement.
 Members were required to show an Aryan certificate provided by Bernhard Koerner, editor of the Deutsches Geschlechterbuch.
 The Deutschreligiösen Gemeinschaf, renamed Deutschgläubige Gemeinschaft (lit.
 'German-believing Community') in 1914, functioned as an inner circle and was only open for members who formally had left the Christian church.

 Reuter's group was contemporaneous with the Germanic Faith Community of Ludwig Fahrenkrog.
 They were to some extent competitors but also had mutual members.
 A major difference was Reuter's promotion of a decentralised pagan practice, without priests and formalised rituals, in contrast to Fahrenkrog's preference for a hierarchical organisational structure.
 Several short-lived attempts were made to unify the early Germanic neopagans in an umbrella organisation.
 A notable example was the Nordische Glaubensgemeinschaft (lit.
 'Nordic Belief Community'), which was founded by Reuter and Norbert Seibertz in 1927 but was dissolved in 1928 when the co-founders fell out.
 Reuter's own organisations were dissolved in 1933.
 He was involved in the establishment of the German Faith Movement of Jakob Wilhelm Hauer.

 Within the völkisch-religious movement, Reuter's primary contributions were as a theoretician.
-Especially after his professional career, he conducted research into Germanic subjects, held contact with the scholars Gustav Neckel and Gustaf Kossinna, and formulated a pseudoscientific foundation for the movement's worldview.
-His most ambitious work was the book Germanische Himmelskunde (lit.
+Especially after his professional career, he conducted research into Germanic subjects, held contact with the scholars Gustav Neckel and Gustaf Kossinna, and formulated a foundation for the movement's worldview which the historian Uwe Puschner describes as parascientific.
+Reuter's most ambitious work was the book Germanische Himmelskunde (lit.
 'Germanic Astronomy'), published in 1934 with support from the Notgemeinschaft der Deutschen Wissenschaft.
 Taking inspiration from Kossinna's work on astronomy and mythology, Reuter argued for the existence of an advanced and specifically Germanic star map.